WtfJoke/cdk-github/API.md

 - *Type:* string

-The GithHub environment which the secret should be stored in.
+The GithHub environment name which the secret should be stored in.

 ---